jessisec/ctf-writeups/HackTheBox/Shield/Writeup.md

 ~~~
 ## PrivEsc
 ### JuicyPotato
 Juicy Potato is a variant of an exploit allowing for service accounts on Windows to escalate to SYSTEM.
-It does by leveraging BITS and the SeAssignPrimaryToken or SeImpersonate privilege in a MiTM attack.
-To exploit this, I need to upload our JP binary and rename it to something else so that it doesn't get picked up Windows Defender.
+It does this by leveraging BITS and the SeAssignPrimaryToken or SeImpersonate privilege in a MiTM attack.
+To exploit this, I need to upload our JP binary and rename it to something else so that it doesn't get picked up by Windows Defender.
 ~~~Bash
 meterpreter > upload JuicyPotato.exe
 [*] uploading  : JuicyPotato.exe -> JuicyPotato.exe